 Carl Foxman knew that he was dumb as bricks.
 His father said it all the time.
-His mother never said he was wrong.
-Carl knew that Allen was probably thinking it all the time.
+His mother never denied it.
+Allen was probably thinking it all the time.
 Cadence always said good-naturedly, “Come on, Carl.
-Everyone’s a little stupid” making Carl think that the fact maybe wasn’t so bad.
+Everyone’s a little stupid,” making Carl think that the fact maybe wasn’t so bad.
 Fortuna plainly said he was an idiot.
 Ricardo said he had smarts in other areas.
-But Francis always told him “You’re smart, Carl.
+But Francis always told him, “You’re smart, Carl.
 You wouldn’t have made it this far if you weren’t.”

 Even so, Carl had an inkling that he probably wouldn’t make heads-or-tails of what Omicron was going to say next.

 “What happened to you…” Omicron began, addressing Francis.
 “You have to have knowledge of what you call the Anima-Vitae Hypothesis.”

 “Vitae is a cycle.
 Vitae has the capabilities of coding memories from the brain.
 Vitae is equivalent to the soul,” Alice explained beat-by-beat.
 “I’ll hold my suspension of disbelief.
 Continue.”

 Omicron’s eyes narrowed, and she lifted her head like she was rearing for a fight.
 Finally, she elaborated, “Our resistors are similar to your proto-conductors.
 They’re capable of storing vitae.
 In much, much larger amounts than your proto-conductors.”
 She glowered.
 “But they’re not used as weapons.
 Instead, they store—”

 “—an entire person’s vitae… And, in light of the Hypothesis, an entire person’s memories and soul,” Francis finished before he stiffened and frowned.
 He looked as confused as Carl felt about his knowledge.

 Carl shared a look with Allen but said nothing.

 Omicron nodded at Francis before she continued: